lava-nc/lava-dl/src/lava/lib/dl/slayer/README.md

 SLAYER supports binary as well as graded spikes, which are amenable to backpropagation.
 This opens the door for a new class of neuron behavior.

 ### Neuron (`slayer.neuron`)
 Neuron models in SLAYER are built around custom CUDA accelerated fundamental linear dynamics.
-Each neuron model has individually learnable parameters from its neural dynamicsas well as persistent state behavior between iterations.
-Following neuron dynamics are supported.
+Each neuron model has individually learnable parameters from its neural dynamics as well as persistent state behavior between iterations.
+The following neuron dynamics are supported.
 * Leaky Integrator
 * Resonator
 * Adaptive Integrator with Refractory Dynamics